kwakueshun/codeine-overload/content/blog/tiny-persistence-library/index.md

 So, what do we do in the case that this incoming data is not the same as the old data?
 We can create an array with the old data as the first index and append the new one to the end, then save to file.

-Our save function should now look like this
+Our save method should now look like this

 ```swift{5-7}
 extension Persistible where Self: Codable {